 There is need to identify and describe the critical drivers of strategic success and communicate these goals to everyone within the organization.

 With increased focus on tighter performance, especially in this present economic climate, there is need to focus on the right priorities that deliver value for money.

 Implementing a winning performance scorecard that delivers on the strategic goals should not be viewed as a daunting task and process.

 » Establish the mission of the business: The starting point is asking questions.
-As a leader, interview your employees, other functional managers and external stakeholders to get their views as to why the organisation exists and what they expect to get from the organisation.
-There should be buy-in from senior managers.
-Find out what are the strengths and weaknesses of the organisation.
+As a leader, interview your employees, other functional managers and external stakeholders to get their views as to why the organization exists and what they expect to get from the organization.

 » Align individual performance with strategic goals: The individual appraisal system should be linked to the overall strategy of the business.
 This will help in linking the objectives of the business with the operations.

 You should also remember that implementing a performance scorecard is not a once in time activity.
 You do not have to establish your mission, strategy and KPIs and then relax.